BALI GATHERING 2025

 Main Surf Spots in Bukit

-• Dreamland (more mellow for families and close to hotel)
+Dreamland (more mellow for families and close to hotel) best for beginners & intermediates

 Surf Reports: At the Gathering we will bring you local daily reports from the CSI Indo crew as well as post info in our CS Bali Whats App group.

-Surf Conduct: Group/Line Up - WWJD?
-Local breaks can get busy and hold a mix of surfers anywhere from learners to advanced.
+Surf Conduct: Group/Line Up - Local breaks can get busy and hold a mix of surfers anywhere from learners to advanced.
 Be courteous in the lineup and respect the locals.
 If you arrive at a break in a large group it would be considerate to split in two and surf for an even amount of time each.
+It can get hectic in the line ups, the local instructors are usually very mellow and respect is v important here…try to spread out…Dreamlands has lots of space!

 Going to Surf: The Swiss BelResort hotel is not right by the beach, it is a 30 minute ‘hot’ walk.
 We will not be providing transport unfortunately.
-For 300x surfers this is an impossible task!You will need to take a taxi/car ride to get to your chosen surf spot each day.
-We recommend going in very small groups to avoid ‘tension’ with locals and other surfers.
+For 200+ surfers this is an impossible task!You will need to take a taxi/car ride to get to your chosen surf spot each day.
+We recommend going in small groups (4-5) to avoid ‘tension’ with locals and other surfers when a large group arrives!!
 There are plenty of beaches & places to surf around the Bukit area depending on your ability, time & conditions so we suggest mixing it up!

 Board Rental in Bali: (Disclaimer - we are not affiliated with any of the hire shops but the local CS crew have made some suggestions to help guide you!)